Source: Adapted from Toronto Board of Trade (2014) Toronto as a

 Communing is a very important component of urban mobility

 since it accounts for the greater share of urban movement and

 has a substantial impact on the commuters' welfare.
 Through history, the time spent commuting has remained relatively

 constant, with about 60 minutes per day (30 minutes in each

 direction).
 This is known as Marchetti's constant in the name of the physicist who established

 the relation.
-Because of its high level of motorization, the United States has
+Because of high level of motorization, American cities

-on walking and public transit and in spite of more
+dependent on walking and public transit and in spite of more

 the level of public transit use and commuting time as passengers tend

 to spend more time waiting and transferring within the transit system.